 Category 2.
 Fifty (50) estate and incapacity plans.
-Portions of a plan may comprise the following: wills, trusts, guardianship / custodianship proceedings, documents of title, beneficiary clauses, property agreements, powers of attorney, advanced health care directives, gifts, powers of appointment, disclaimers, planning for Medicaid, and other public assistance programs, creation of care contracts and various retirement benefit plans.
+Portions of a plan may comprise the following: wills, trusts, guardianship / custodianship proceedings, documents of title, beneficiary clauses, property agreements, powers of attorney, advanced health care directives, gifts, powers of appointment, disclaimers, planning for Medi-Cal, and other public assistance programs, creation of care contracts and various retirement benefit plans.
 A single document may not be sufficient to comprise an entire plan.
 Multiple documents for a client, or for a husband and wife together, which deal with the same matter would comprise a single plan;

 Category 3.
 Forty (40) trust and estate administration procedures, for at least twenty (20) separate clients, for estate, trusts (court or non-court), powers of attorney, advanced health care directives, custodianship, conservatorship, guardianships, spousal management procedures, or other procedures under the Probate Code or other applicable laws;